FabianPlum/OmniTrax/README.md

 ### Step-by-step installation
 1. Install [Blender LTS 3.3](https://www.blender.org/download/lts/3-3/) from the official website.
 Simply download [blender-3.3.1-windows-x64.msi](https://www.blender.org/download/release/Blender3.3/blender-3.3.1-windows-x64.msi/) and follow the installation instructions.

 2. Install [CUDA 11.2](https://developer.nvidia.com/cuda-11.2.0-download-archive?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exelocal) and [cudNN 8.1.0](https://developer.nvidia.com/rdp/cudnn-archive).
 Here, we provide a separate [CUDA installation guide](docs/CUDA_installation_guide.md).
-If you already have a separate CUDA installation on your system refer to [this](https://www.tensorflow.org/install/source#gpu) official guide for version matching and additional installation instructions.
+   **For advanced users**: If you already have a separate CUDA installation on your system, make sure to **additionally** install 11.2 and update your PATH environment variable.
+Conflicting versions may mean that OmniTrax is unable to find your GPU which may lead to unexpected crashes.

 3. Download the latest release [![latest-release](https://img.shields.io/github/tag/FabianPlum/OmniTrax.svg?label=version&style=flat)](https://github.com/FabianPlum/OmniTrax/releases) of [OmniTrax](https://github.com/FabianPlum/OmniTrax/releases/download/V_0.2.3/omni_trax.zip). **No need to unzip** the file!
 You can install it straight from the **Blender > Preferences > Add-on** menu in the next step.